 Jaspar Foundation endeavours to support local causes and community initiatives and we offer grants to UK based registered charities and organisations.

-The Foundation aims to respond to applications within an 8 week period.
+The Foundation aims to respond to applications within an 8-10 week period.
+During busy periods or holiday season, this can stretch to 12 weeks.
 Please note that the Trustees may request further verifying information before making a decision.
 If your organisation wishes to apply for a grant, we would be delighted to hear from you.
 Please read all the criteria before submitting an application.

 Who Can Apply